jiangplus/hyperdoc/README.md

 # Hyperdoc

-A distributed documentation and blogging tool powered by the [Dat protocol](https://www.datproject.org/).
+A distributed blogging and documentation tool powered by the [Dat](https://www.datproject.org/) protocol.

-It inherits most functionalities from [the Dat client](https://github.com/datproject/dat).
-To init a blog, just add `--type=blog` option when creating the Dat, which will generate extra files and metadata for blogging.
-In the same way, you could add `--type=doc` option to generate a documentation repository.
+It extends the functionality of the [Dat client](https://github.com/datproject/dat), and allows you to create a blog or wiki that could be synchronized over the p2p network and served by webbrowser.

 ## Installation